top of page

 Wait for the last waterfall, which can be seen from the iron bridge at its base—it’s simply stunning and powerful.

-The big waterfall in Walnut Canyon in Jerte Valley
+The giant waterfall in Garganta de las Nogaledas, Jerte Valley

 The return route follows a wide path winding through the cherry terraces (which bloom in early April), about 3 km downhill all the way to the village at the valley’s base.